actes2/zappos_project/README.md

 The database being leveraged in this instance is hosted on itself

-# Requirements for deployment (Manual Only)
+# Standard deployment and Requirements (Manual Only)

-To leverage the main.py, you will need to include a .env file in the root directory of the application.
+To utilize main.py, you will need to include a .env file in the root directory of the application.

 This .env file should contain the following environment variables: